timfong888/digital-garden-template/src/site/notes/Request One of Your Needs to be Met.md

 What are some common forms of miscommunication?

-- Not saying anything about them.
+- Not saying anything about them

-- Being unclear or indirect.
+- Being unclear or indirect

-- Speaking about your need in the form of a criticism or complaint.
+- Speaking about your need in the form of a criticism or complaint

-When you use one of the above, you can almost guarantee your need won't be met.
+When you use one of the above, you can almost **guarantee** your need won't be met.

 In turn, you can earn the right to resent your spouse.

-I saw both sides of it.
+I have seen both sides of it.

 My wife would not communicate a need till, out of frustration, would explode in anger, tearfully telling me I haven't cared about her for years because I hadn't dealt with this issue.